 How can pastors help their people stop living alone together?
 The Church needs humbly-confident shepherd-leaders who are able to cast a vision for whole-church equipping for the ministry and mission of God.

-The Community Leadership Cohort gathers together three times in a twelve-month span—twice in Dallas/Ft.
-Worth and once in Oklahoma City.
+The Community Leadership Cohort gathers together in Flower Mound, TX twice in a six-month span.
 It is facilitated and hosted by Jared Musgrove and Justin Elafros of The Village Church in Flower Mound, TX, and J. J. Seid of Frontline Church in Oklahoma City, OK.
 Learn more about the facilitators here and apply here.

 - Dallas/Fort Worth, TX